 Are We Suffering From a Resilience Hangover?

 In recent years the topic of "psychological resilience" has experienced the life cycle of an A-list pop star sliding into infamous ruin.
 Yours truly wrote about it five years ago in a Psychology Today post, "10 Traits of Emotionally Resilient People."
-Yet a couple years later, a book critic for The New York Times described resilience as "a word that is somehow so conveniently vacant that it manages to be profound and profoundly hollow."
+Yet a couple of years later, a book critic for The New York Times described resilience as "a word that is somehow so conveniently vacant that it manages to be profound and profoundly hollow."

 Is our collective "resilience" resilience waning?